-(] l) (2 2)

-coef. s.e. coef. s.e.

-$- Coop - \beta_1$ -0.0093 (0.0019)
+$\log p$

+(1) (2) (3)

+$\operatorname{Coop}\beta_1$ $-0.0180\ (0.0028)$ -0.0085(0.0019)

-Monopoly Market - $\beta_2$ 0.0095 (0.0032)
+Monopoly Market - β_2 0.0124(0.0032)

-Coop Monopoly Market - $\beta_3$ -0.0037 (0.0040)
+Coop Monopoly Market - β_3 -0.0037(0.0039)

+Controls No Yes Yes

-Year FE Y es Yes
+Year FE No Yes Yes

-Group FE Ν o Yes

-Group×Size FE Ν o Yes
+$\operatorname{Group} \times \operatorname{Size} \operatorname{FE}$ No No Yes

-Market FE Yes No
+Market FE No Yes No

-Monopoly Markets 6 6
+Monopoly Markets 66

-n 2,6 572 2,6 572

-TABLE 4: Coop Pricing Behavior and Monopoly Markets
+TABLE 3: Coop Pricing Behavior and Monopoly Markets

-This table displays OLS estimates for Equations (1) and (2) in columns 1 and 2, respectively.
-All specifications include store size, distance from headquarters, and average market-level income as controls.
-Robust standard errors are in parenthesis.
+This table displays OLS estimates for log prices on a Coop dummy in column 1 and for Equations (2) and (3) in columns 2 and 3, respectively.
+Controls include store size, presence inside a mall, and average market-level income.
+Robust standard errors are in parenthesis. n = 2,672.

-not account for the variation in competitive conditions faced by Coop.
-To determine Coop's conduct we need instead to understand how Coop's prices co-vary with its market power.
+Even so, it is not immediate to relate this evidence to our research question.
+The regression, although including controls for store characteristics and market-level fixed effects, does not account for the variation in competitive conditions faced by Coop.
+To determine Coop's conduct, we need instead to understand how Coop's prices co-vary with its market power.

 As a first exploration of the relationship between Coop's market power and pricing, we focus on monopoly markets.
 A very small fraction of our markets are actual monopolies.
-However, given cost structure and consumer preferences, larger stores (those with a surface of at least 2,500 square meters-around 27,000 square feet) are most likely to affect market power.
-These stores correspond to modern formats that are favored by consumers and most efficient.
-Hence, we construct an indicator variable for supermarkets located in a markets where a single firm operates stores with a floorspace of 2,500 square meters or larger.
+However, given cost structure and consumer preferences, larger stores (those with a surface of at least 2,500 square meters-around 27,000 square feet) that do not face same-format competitors are most likely to affect market power.
+These stores correspond to modern formats that consumers favor, which can greatly reduce the substitution to smaller stores.
+Hence, we construct an indicator variable for stores located in a market where a single firm operates stores with a floor space of 2,500 square meters or more.